 Article 370: SC permits Sitaram Yechury to visit J&K with a strict condition

 New Delhi, Aug 28: The Supreme Court has allowed a Jamia Milia students to travel to Anantnag to meet his parents.
-The court has also ordered that he be given protection, while travelling too Jammu and Kashmir.
+The court has also ordered that he be given protection while travelling to Jammu and Kashmir.

-While hearing a petition filed by Sitaram Yechury seeking permission to go to meet a party general secretary in Jammu and Kashmir, the same was objected to by the Solicitor General Tushar Mehta.
+While hearing a petition filed by Sitaram Yechury seeking permission to go to meet a party general secretary in J&K, the same was objected to by the Solicitor General Tushar Mehta.
 The SG said that this could be purely for political purposes.

 Chief Justice of India, Ranjan Gogoi tells Yechury, 'just remember that you are going to meet a friend (Yousuf Tarigami) and will do nothing else."
 To Mehta's objection, the CJI said if he does anything else, you can stop him and report back.
 If a citizen wants to go to a part of a country, he must get access, the CJI also told the J&K government.